Height-offset variables and pinning at infinity for gradient Gibbs measures on trees: Proofs

 \section{Proofs}

 We will prove each of the Statements (a), (b1), (b2), (c1) and (c2) of the Theorems \ref{thm: Free measure} and \ref{thm: 2periodic} in a separate subsection.
 We begin with the first part of Statement (a) on almost sure convergence of the family $(H_r)_{r \in \mathbb{N}}$, which follows from identifying the process as a suitable $\mathcal{L}^2$-Martingale for a suitable filtration.
 Afterwards, we study the moment generating functions associated with $(H_r)_{r \in \mathbb{N}}$ to obtain Statement (b2) on localization of the single-site marginals of the measure $\mu^H$.
 Subsequently, we give the proof of the first part of Statement (b1) on absolute continuity of the distribution of the HOV $H$, which follows from considering the characteristic functions associated with $(H_r)_{r \in \mathbb{N}}$, and is thus merely a corollary of the previous calculations with moment generating functions (two-sided Laplace transforms).
-Before proving the second part of Statement (b1) regarding the support of the Lebesgue density, we first present the more illustrative proof of Statement (c1) on non-invariance of the pinned measure under the translations of the tree.
+We first present the more illustrative proof of Statement (c1) on non-invariance of the pinned measure under the translations of the tree.
 This is based on splitting the tree into the two sub-trees of the past and of the future of an edge and analyzing a reflection that changes the roles of infinite past and future.
 This is followed by the proof of the second part of Statement (b1) which relies on another decomposition of the tree.
 Finally, we conclude with a proof of Statement (c2) on violation of the Markov property and non-extremality.

-We present the respective steps for the free state and the GGM for the hidden Ising model as much in parallel as possible to avoid redundancies in argumentation and to keep presentation short and concise.
+We present the respective steps for the free state and the 2-height periodic GGMs as much in parallel as possible to avoid redundancies in argumentation and to keep presentation short and concise.